 Recent Studies (2023-2025):

-Veterinary professionals play a crucial role in multidisciplinary teams, advocating for greater collaboration between zoology and medical education.
-This interdisciplinary integration enhances comparative medicine, public health strategies, and biomedical research, ultimately strengthening the connection between human and animal health.
-A systems-informed approach to veterinary education, incorporating positive psychology and interdisciplinary cooperation, has been identified as essential for fostering professional well-being and advancing veterinary medicine (Corrigan et al., 2025).
+Veterinary professionals play a crucial role in multidisciplinary teams, advocating greater collaboration between zoology and medical education.
+This interdisciplinary integration enhances comparative medicine, public health strategies, and biomedical research, and ultimately strengthens the connection between human and animal health.
+A systems-informed approach to veterinary education incorporating positive psychology and interdisciplinary cooperation has been identified as essential for fostering professional well-being and advancing veterinary medicine (Corrigan et al., 2025).

-Erkoc et al. (2024) explored the pharmacological potential of linear pseudoscorpion toxins, indirectly supporting the need for pharmacological education in zoology curricula to enhance interdisciplinary research and applications.
+Erkoc et al. (2024) explored the pharmacological potential of linear pseudoscorpion toxins and indirectly supported the need for pharmacological education in zoology curricula to enhance interdisciplinary research and applications.

 Singh et al. (2023) examined oral myiasis caused by Chrysomya bezziana in an immunocompromised patient, emphasizing the importance of integrating zoological knowledge with medical expertise for effective diagnosis and treatment.